 Sosnowski suggests at least rebalancing annually, or semi-annually if you have a more complicated portfolio.
 That might include investments in things like real estate, or international and emerging markets.
 But regardless of the makeup of your portfolio, he reasserts the importance of making a habit out of understanding your 401(k) and becoming an active participant in its management.

 As you age, your willingness to expose your money to risk might decrease, so it’s important to assess your target asset allocation every so often.
 Sosnowski says you should also always ask yourself how much you can or want to contribute, and you should seek to maximize your contributions because you’re laying the groundwork for your retirement right now.
-Everything you do in present will only increase the power of compounding interest in the future.
+Everything you do in the present will only increase the power of compounding interest in the future.
 Speaking of capitalizing on the present, he points out some people even recommend a five-year schedule that starts out with an aggressive 90% equity exposure between ages 25 and 30, followed by a 10% drop in equity exposure every five years after that.

 How do you rebalance?